diogoaurelio/schedoscopeWiki/Test-Framework.md

   //
   //Import the view under test in order to have access to its fields.
-  //If you have multiple views under test you have to import the specific view
+  //If you have multiple views under test,
-  //you're testing into the test case.
+  //you have to import the specific view you're testing into the test case.
   //
   import restaurant._